-- Keeping Track of your Subscriptions– When you have a lot of subscription contracts with different time spans and delivery frequencies things can get a little tricky.
+- Keeping Track of your Subscriptions– When you have a lot of subscription contracts with different time spans and delivery frequencies, things can get a little tricky.
 You don’t want to miss a shipment and have angry customers.
-We recommend using a recurring revenue app like Ongoing to manage your subscription orders for you.
+We recommend using a recurring revenue app like Ongoing to manage your subscription orders.

-- Be on your “A” Game – With so many subscription sites in the world, we recommend you strongly create a high quality subscription product.
+- Be on your “A” Game – With so many subscription sites worldwide, we recommend you strongly create a high-quality subscription product.
 This means your product is worth remarking about.
-Creating an amazing experience for your customers from the ordering process to the delivery moment will ensure lower cancellations and higher retention.
+Creating a fantastic experience for your customers from the ordering process to delivery will ensure lower cancellations and higher retention.

-- Committing Long Term – When your customers sign up for an annual product subscription, they expect consistency.
+- Committing Long Term – Customers expect consistency when signing up for an annual product subscription.
 Make sure you are also committed to running your business long-term!

 Advantages of Recurring Revenue

 Earning recurring revenue is a dream come true for many.
 The reality is it can be attained with the right amount of grit, creativity and focus.

 - Automatic Recurring Payments – Repeat customers mean repeat charges.
 In a nutshell, you’ll need an app to manage your recurring payments.
 It will be responsible for adequately charging your customers for their orders on a predetermined schedule based on the subscription cycle.
 It should also correctly calculate discounts and totals for foreign currency.

 - Dunning Management – Make sure your subscription app has built-in Dunning Management.
 This will make your life easier by performing the following tasks automatically: notifying customers about expiring credit cards, failed payments, successful payments, upcoming payments, and approaching renewals.
 Lastly, it should automatically retry failed payments to capture the maximum amount of revenue.